Caring For Your Mental Health During COVID-19

 Healthy thoughts and emotions are the foundation of good mental health.
 During these unusual times, it is even more important to protect yourself from overexposure to the endless stream of news and commentary that can increase anxiety and feelings of depression.

-Emotional wellness should be your daily goal and every positive activity you do throughout the day are self-care steps towards achieving that goal.
+Emotional wellness should be your daily goal with every positive activity you do throughout the day being the self-care steps towards achieving that goal.

 Warmline Service help you process those draining emotions and assist you in creating a healthier way to manage the stress in your life.

 Many of our usual coping strategies like going to the gym or to the movies are unavailable or not consistently available when we need them most.
 We find ourselves needing to learn new ways to cope with our stress in this ever-changing reality.

 Practicing stress-reducing relaxation techniques such as therapeutic deep breathing, journaling, and mindfulness activities can help keep your focus on maintaining calm.